Nine Pillars of Wellbeing

 BY: T. Franklin Murphy | September 2018 (edited April 4, 2022)

 We achieve wellbeing through a balanced approach, working with nine key areas.

-Living a fuller life isn’t achieved with an unbalanced life.
+A full life isn’t an unbalanced life.
 We must harmonize many practices of wellbeing.
 The beautiful architecture of rock and decorative stone must rest upon sturdy pillars, designed to equally share the weight.
 Imbalances eventually cause collapse.
 For the purposes of clarity, I divide the wellbeing fronts into nine distinct categories; however, the lines between the categories are blurred.
 Each element spilling into the wellbeing domain of the others.

 The nine areas of wellbeing are physical health, acquiring knowledge, spiritual maturity, emotional stability, relationship security, financial freedom, extraordinary experiences, personal achievement and generous contributions.